hackerwins/homepage-old/docs/server.md

       --rpc-port int                                 RPC port (default 11101)
 ```

-#### Running Server
+#### Running a Server

 Next, let's start a Yorkie Server.
-Server runs until they're told to quit and handle the communication of maintenance tasks of Server. and start the server:
+The Server runs until it's told to quit and handle the communication of maintenance tasks of the Server. and start the Server:

 ```bash
 $ yorkie server